bookofproofs/bookofproofs.github.io/_sources/history/17th-century/camus.md

 5. Developed the theory of analytic functions and formulated the principle of least action which anticipated the concept of calculus of variations.
 6. Formulated a more general version of the principle of least action, known as the principle of least curvature, which has had immense impact in mathematics and physics.

 Born 25 August 1699, Crécy-en-Brie (near Paris), France.
-Died 4 May1768, Paris, France.
+Died 4 May 1768, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Camus/)